How to add an own criteria

 Implement necessary Methods

 In the next steps we implement all necessary methods which are needed to make the criterion work.
-In this case these are get_operators and is_valid.

 The get_operators method needs to return the available operators for this criterion.
 It is a list of list, whereas the first value is an integer and the second value is the name of the operator.